remix-run/grunge-stack/README.md

 - user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
 - creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 The database that comes with `arc sandbox` is an in memory database, so if you restart the server, you'll lose your data.
-The Staging and Production environments won't behave this way, instead they'll persist the data in dynamoDB between deployments and Lambda executions.
+The Staging and Production environments won't behave this way, instead they'll persist the data in DynamoDB between deployments and Lambda executions.

 ## Deployment